Towards gender equity

 |Johanna Westbrook||Professor, Director of Centre for Health Systems and Safety Research|

 Workplace Gender Equality Agency reports

-In accordance with the requirements of the Workplace Gender Equality Act 2012, Macquarie University lodges its public report with the Workplace Gender Equality Agency (WGEA).
-All universities are required to submit their reports by 31 July annually.
+In line with the Workplace Gender Equality Act 2012, Macquarie submits its public report with the Workplace Gender Equality Agency.
+All universities are required to submit their reports by 31 July each year.